 |MoDOT's Bike/Ped Useful links|

 |MoDOT's Concrete Curb Ramp Special Sheet|

 |Standard Plan 608.10|

 |Public Right of Way Access Guidelines, PROWAG (Best Practices):|

 |Special Report: Accessible Public Rights of Way Planning and Designing for Alterations, 2007|

 A sidewalk is designed to meet a variety of characteristics that have a direct impact on usability, such as grade, cross slope, width, surface type, etc. Even mildly difficult features in combination can make a sidewalk hard to access for someone with a disability.
 Sidewalk design criteria are based on providing access to all pedestrian users to the maximum extent feasible.
 This policy is in accordance with federal standards set out by the US Department of Justice, based on recommendations of the US Access Board.
-Refer to Pedestrian Facilities and the Americans with Disablities Act for further discussion.
+Refer to US DOT Policy for further discussion.

 To better understand some of the challenges faced by disabled users, four U.S. Access Board videos showing design issues for pedestrians with disabilities.
 The videos cover: